Symbolk/somanyconflicts/README.md

 </div>

-**A VSCode extension to resolve many conflicts interactively and systematically, to boost developer’s efficiency and conflicts resolution quality**.
+**A VSCode extension to help developers resolve so many merge conflicts interactively and systematically, to lighten this tedious work and avoid making mistakes**.

 ![screen](/media/screenshot.png?raw=true "screen")